Juan Villar: Tenerife

 Villar joined fellow second division side Tenerife on 29 June 2017 on a three-year contract.
 He scored nine league goals for them, but his contributions were hindered by injuries.

 Osasuna

 On 27 July 2018, Villar signed a three-year deal with CA Osasuna for a fee of €850,000 plus variables.
 He was the team's top scorer along with Roberto Torres, scoring 12 goals to achieve promotion to the top tier.

 On 20 February 2020, Villar was loaned to Rayo Vallecano of the second level for the remainder of the season.

 Almería

 On 11 September 2020, Villar agreed to a three-year contract with UD Almería in the second division, for €400,000 plus variables.
 In July 2022, after contributing just 12 appearances to earn promotion as champion, he left the club.

-Huesca
+Later career

 On 5 August 2022, Villar signed a two-year deal with SD Huesca.
 The following 31 January, he was loaned to Primera Federación side Córdoba CF until the end of the campaign.

+Villar terminated his contract in June 2023.
+Two months later, he returned to Recerativo.

+On 1 February 2024, the 35-year-old Villar returned to San Roque after 14 years away; the team now competed in the Segunda Federación.